ReneOlsthoorn/Ground/README.md

 like `string` and `float` and arrays.
 See file `.\Examples\unittests.g` for some syntax examples.

 Ground variables can be referenced in assembly by using the generated symbolic constants.
-The compiler itself is written in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
+The compiler itself is written in C# and generates x86-64 assembly which is assembled by the freely available FASM for Windows.
-The generated code is poured into an assembly template which can be chosen.
+The generated code is poured into an assembly template which can be freely chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a `console` template which opens the console, but also a `sdl3` template which doesn't have a console and is useful when starting `SDL3` applications.
 Ofcourse you can create your own template.